 Is there any way to import this data into ISIS, or do I need to use ENVI?

 #2 Updated by Catherine Neish over 1 year ago

 As an addendum, I should note that I'm not able to download the chan1 mission data.
 It points to another obsolete folder.

 Thus, when I try to run the Level 1B data through chan1m32isis, it states: "I/O ERROR Unable to open [/Users/cneish/isis3/isis/../data/chandrayaan1/translations/m3Archive.trn]."

 The folder is not even named chandrayaan1 anymore.

-#3 Updated by Lynn Weller 19 days ago
+#3 Updated by Lynn Weller over 1 year ago

 - Assignee set to Lynn Weller

 Unfortunately ISIS3 is not capable of handling the M3 L2B labels.
 I have even tried to run raw2isis on the data without success.
 As you already seem to know, ENVI can handle those files.